uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 [ 'Task 1', ' Task 2', ' Task 3', ' Task 4' ]
 ```

-Note that the whitespace is not removed by the `split` method, you would need to iterate over the resulting array and use the `trim` method on each string to accomplish that.
+Note that the whitespace is not removed by the `split` method.
+You would need to iterate over the resulting array and use the `trim` method on each string to accomplish that.

 ### More on Arrays

 We already learned how to construct arrays and how to work with individual array elements.
-However just like strings, arrays have a few additional methods that will often come in handy.
+However, just like strings, arrays have a few additional methods that will often come in handy.

 You can check whether an object is an array using the `Array.isArray` method: